How to validate your startup idea - 7 methods explained

 4. Arnab Ray’s Startup Validation Framework

-Entrepreneur Arnab Ray came up with a simple graphic for startup validation.
+Entrepreneur Arnab Ray came up with a simple graphic for new startup validation.
 The goal of this framework is to provide a structured approach to founders that allow them to save on costs and analyze their ideas with the hope that they can understand the potential of their idea clearly.
 More importantly, the strengths, weaknesses, and risks are demonstrated.

 You can also use his free tool to validate your idea here.